50 big and small things worth getting rid of this spring

 CD collection

-Everything is quite simple here - get rid of everything that you don’t like (give it to your friends, take it to a second-hand, throw it away), and save everything that you like to your computer.
+Everything is quite simple here - get rid of everything that you don’t like (give it to friends, take it to a second-hand store, throw it away), and save everything you like to your computer.

 Videotapes